aspose-slides/Aspose.Slides-Products/slides/en/net/merger/ppt/_index.md

 {{% /blocks/products/pf/agp/text %}}

--  Microsoft Windows or a compatible OS with .NET Framework, .NET Core, Windows Azure, Mono or Xamarin Platforms
+- A supported operating system with .NET or Mono installed.
 -  Development environment like Microsoft Visual Studio
 -  Aspose.Slides for .NET DLL referenced in your project - Install from NuGet using the Download button above